JeffDeCola/concourse-deploy-docker-resource/docs/_includes/README.md

 ## HOW TO USE

-To use this resource in your pipeline, you will need,
+To use this resource in your pipeline, you will provide the following dockerhub information in the pipeline,

+* username: jeffdecola
-* {}
+* password: ((dockerhub_password))

 ```yml
 #------------------------------------------------------------------------------------------